awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 `http://d111111abcdef8.cloudfront.net/images/image.jpg`

-If you want to use your own domain name, such as `www.example.com`, instead of the `cloudfront.net` domain name that CloudFront assigned to your distribution, you can add an alternate domain name to your distribution for `www.example.com`\.
-You can then use the following URL for `/images/image.jpg`:
+If you want to use your own domain name, such as `www.example.com`, instead of the `cloudfront.net` domain name, you can add an alternate domain name to your distribution, like `www.example.com`\.
+You can then use the following URL to view `/images/image.jpg`:

 `http://www.example.com/images/image.jpg`